-There is no case concord in continuous DP structures in Tiwa, as can be seen in (5a), where it is ungrammatical for the dative marker -(n)a to surface twice in the DP.3 This case marker can only appear on the adjective lurî 'tender', which is the final element in the DP, not on the noun korkhyá 'child'.
-However, Tiwa allows various modifiers which are typically DP-internal to surface non-adjacent to the noun of their DP.
-In such discontinuous DPs, the modifier and noun match in case, as seen in (5b), where both lurî and korkhyá surface with dative case.4
+There is no case concord in continuous DP structures in Tiwa, as can be seen in (5a), where it is ungrammatical for the dative marker -(n)a to surface twice in the DP.4 This case marker can only appear on the adjective $lur\hat{\imath}$ 'tender', which is the final element in the DP, not on the noun $korkhy\acute{a}$ 'child'.
+However, Tiwa allows various modifiers that are typically DP-internal to surface non-adjacent to the noun of their DP.
+In such discontinuous DPs, the modifier and noun match in case, as seen in (5b), where both $lur\hat{\imath}$ and $korkhy\acute{a}$ surface with dative case.5

 - (5) 'Mukton fed rice to a newborn baby.' - a.
 Mukton mai-go [korkhyá(-na) lurî(-na)] chái os-ga.
-Mukton rice-ACC child-DAT tender-DAT eat CAUS-PFV - Mukton [korkhyá(-na)] mai-go [lurî(-na)] -lo chái os-ga.
+Mukton rice-ACC child-DAT tender-DAT eat CAUS-PFV - b.
+Mukton [korkhyá(-na)] mai-go [lurî(-na)] -lo chái os-ga.
 Mukton child-DAT rice-ACC tender-DAT -FOC eat CAUS-PFV

 In discontinuous DP structures in Tiwa, both elements behave like independent DPs.
 As seen in (5b), they can both be case-marked, with the case enclitic surfacing at the end of each element.
 Additionally, both elements of a discontinuous DP can undergo scrambling independently, as illustrated in (6).
-In (6a), the adjective $lur\hat{i}$ has scrambled over the subject, while in (6b), the noun has scrambled over the subject.
-Additionally, (6c) and (6d) show that the two pieces of the discontinuous DP can be separated by more than one constituent.5
+In (6a), the adjective lurî has scrambled over the subject, while in (6b), the noun has scrambled over the subject.
+Additionally, (6c) and (6d)